gavinhungry/sandbug/README.md

 There is still a lot of work to do, including:

   - User accounts, user settings
-  - Save to server (with history)
+  - Save to server (with history?)
-  - Save to Gist, Dropbox
+  - Save to Gist, Dropbox, Drive
   - Import from other services
   - Collaboration options
-  - More languages
+  - More languages (locale support is in place)
+  - Better mobile support
   - Fixing all of the things that are already broken